taufek/blog/_posts/2020-06-03-manage-services-with-ingress.markdown

 2. Rules and External DNS.
 3. Redirect to HTTPS.

+There are few implementations of Kubernetes Ingress we can choose from and the one I'm using is [aws-alb-ingress-controller][aws-alb-ingress-controller].

 ## Replaced Classic ELB with Application ELB

 Below is my previous setup before having Ingress.